 Amazon EKS: Amazon EKS is a managed service that makes it easy for you to run Kubernetes on AWS without needing to install and operate your own Kubernetes control plane.
 You can use EKS on Outposts to run containerized applications that require particularly low latencies to on premises systems.
 With EKS on Outposts, you can manage containers on premises with the same ease as you manage your containers in the cloud.

-Amazon RDS on AWS Outposts: Amazon RDS on AWS Outposts, now in preview, supports MySQL and PostgreSQL database engines, with support for additional database engines coming soon.
+Amazon RDS on AWS Outposts: Amazon RDS on AWS Outposts supports MySQL and PostgreSQL database engines, with support for additional database engines coming soon.
 Amazon Relational Database Service (RDS) makes it easy to set up, operate, and scale a relational database in the cloud.
 Amazon RDS provides cost-efficient and resizable capacity while automating time-consuming administration tasks including infrastructure provisioning, database setup, patching, and backups, freeing you to focus on your applications.
 Amazon RDS on AWS Outposts brings these same benefits to your on premises Outposts deployments.
 You can run fully managed databases on premises for low latency workloads that need to be run in close proximity to on premises data and applications.
 You can manage RDS databases both in the cloud and on premises using the same AWS Management Console, APIs, and CLI.
 It also enables low-cost, high-availability hybrid deployments, with disaster recovery back to the AWS Region, read replica bursting to Amazon RDS in the cloud, and long-term archival in Amazon Simple Storage Service (Amazon S3) in the cloud.

 Amazon EMR: Amazon EMR clusters running on AWS Outposts in your data center, co-location space, or on premises facility provide a truly consistent and seamless hybrid cloud analytics experience.
 You can deploy secure and managed EMR clusters in your data center in minutes.
 This gives business users the latest versions of Apache Spark, Apache Hive, and Presto to access critical on premises data sources and systems for big data analytics.
 When launching an EMR cluster into an Outpost, you can use the EMR console, SDK, or CLI to specify the subnet associated with your Outpost.
 Your EMR clusters run in the on premises Outpost instance and appear in the EMR console like any other cluster.